 Spinach Börek, in Turkish Ispanaklı Börek, is one of the most common Börek varieties in Turkish Cuisine.
 Borek is a type of savory pastry, which is made of a thin layer of dough known as phyllo (or yufka).

 In Turkish cuisine, this taste has a special place.
-We prefer to eat Börek at breakfasts; however it is a nice snack to eat during the day too.
-There are countless variations of Börek in Turkish cuisine.
-You can make its filling ingredients with potato, minced meat, cheese, chicken meat, spinach and other vegetables such as peas.
-This pasty has hundreds years of heritage since Uyghur Turks and it is protected since by then.
+We prefer to eat Börek at breakfasts; however, it is a nice snack to eat during the day too.
+There are countless variations of Borek in Turkish cuisine.
+You can make its filling ingredients with potato, minced meat, cheese, chicken meat, spinach, and other vegetables such as peas.
+This pasty has hundreds of years of heritage since Uyghur Turks and it is protected since then.

-It has been said that ‘Börek’ word comes from Uyghur Khaganate.
-Uyghur Khaganete was one of the arms of Turkic nations and today they are called as Uyghur Turks.
-During Turkic migration from Central Asia to Anatolia, Turks had been added many different tastes to their cuisine and Börek was one of them.
+It has been said that the Börek word comes from Uyghur Khaganate.
+Uyghur Khaganate was one of the arms of Turkic nations and today they are called Uyghur Turks.
+During Turkic migration from Central Asia to Anatolia, Turks had added many different tastes to their cuisine and Börek was one of them.

 Where to eat Spinach Börek?